 The Dunes WMA is a documented breeding locality of typically one pair of Piping Plovers each year, although no plovers nested on the site in the 2020 breeding season.
 This nesting locality is subject to ongoing impacts to the plover from noise, human disturbance, predators, and meteorological events (storms, temperature extremes, etc.).
 The noise, vibrations, and activity in the general area of the southwest bridge quadrant during construction could reasonably be expected to add additional stressors to breeding Piping Plovers at this location.
 These stressors could result in adverse effects to plovers such as discouraging Piping Plovers from breeding at the Dunes WMA.
 In addition, the new bridge would be located west of the existing bridge in an area identified as potential nesting and foraging habitat for the Piping Plover.
-The BA prepared for USFWS determined the proposed project "May Affect, and is Likely to Adversely Affect" the Piping Plover.
-The USFWS is currently preparing a Biological Opinion in response to the BA.
+The BA prepared for the USFWS determined the proposed project "May Affect, and is Likely to Adversely Affect" the Piping Plover.
+The USFWS concurred with this determination in their Biological Opinion (BO) issued in August 2021 in response to the BA.